 Trenitalia Economy tickets guarantee savings and flexibility – they allow you to change the date or time of travel only once before your train's departure, you can do this by choosing a ticket for the same train type and class and paying the difference compared to the full price (Base fare).
 This means that if you bought a ticket for a Frecciarossa train in Standard class you can only change the date or time of departure for another Frecciarossa train in Standard class.

 |Change date / Time||Refund||Access another train|

 Trenitalia Economy Tickets are cheap and semi-flexible tickets that can be purchased to travel on all long-distance trains in Italy.
-Economy tickets are available to purchase six months in advance until midnight two days before the train's departure (GMT).
+Economy tickets are available to purchase six months in advance until midnight the day before the train's departure (GMT).
 This means that if your train leaves on a Sunday, you'll be able to purchase tickets at the Economy fare price (if they're still available) up to midnight on Friday.

 A minimum price of €9 is applied to the fare, this offer is for a limited number of seats only (usually less than 30% of seats but this isn't confirmed by Trenitalia).

 Economy tickets can't be combined with other reductions except for child discounts which you can find out more about on our Trenitalia page.

 Trenitalia Economy tickets are often purchased by budget tourists and short-term visitors because of their convenient price and the option of changing the date and time of departure.

 We definitely recommend purchasing this fare if you know that you'll travel to a certain destination, but your time and date of departure might change.